maalsubi/Pneumonia_Detection/README.md

 # Pneumonia_Detection
-This repository contains a novel deep learning framework for pneumonia detection using the Chest X-Ray images
+This repository contains a novel deep learning framework for pneumonia detection using the Chest X-Ray images.
+In this project, we harness the power of deep learning by constructing an ensemble of two best pretrained models (VGG16 and Inception V3) to automate the detection of pneumonia in Chest X-rays.
+We delve into the design, development, and evaluation of the ensemble, examining various model architectures, data preprocessing techniques, and strategies for combining individual models.
+The project's main objectives include achieving high accuracy and efficiency in pneumonia detection.